mpm1/IncrementorWebapp/README.md

 How much time did you spend on the assignment?
 Normally, this is expressed in hours.
 ### Assumptions made
 * The users integer sequence always starts at 0.
+* At the moment it's assumed that the size will fit inside an unsigned long.
+Maximum value: 18,446,744,073,709,551,615
 ### Shortcuts/Compromises made
 If applicable.
 Did you do something that you feel could have been done better in a real-world application?
 Please let us know.